 Hop over to Mashed Potatoes 101 for a full comparison (with photos!) of the most popular mashing techniques.

 Potato mashers, hand mixers, potato ricers, and food mills all make delicious mashed potatoes.
 Choose your mashing method based on your personal preference (like lumps? go masher or hand mixer. creamy with no lumps? ricer or food mill) and the equipment you already have on hand.

 Also, PRO TIP: The less you handle or mash or process your potatoes, the fluffier your mashed potatoes will be (overmixing causes tough, gluey, sticky potatoes! which YUCK).

-I recommend working a potato masher in a clockwise motion, trying to mash each potato only once or twice, then stirring everything together with a spoon or spatula.
+Work a potato masher in a clockwise motion, trying to mash each potato only once or twice, then stir everything together with a spoon or spatula.
 It keeps things a little lighter and helps preserve that ultra-creamy, ultra-fluffy mashed potato texture.

 And that’s it!
 You’re ready to be a potato-mashin’, side-dish-conquering, hero-of-the-dinner-table mashed potato GENIUS.

 For bonus points, drizzle some melted butter over your finished mashed potatoes and add a sprinkle of fresh chives, fresh cracked pepper, and sea salt.
 Your family and guests (and taste buds!) will thank you.